Lexington Steele: Early life

 Steele was born and raised in Morristown, New Jersey.
 After graduating from Morristown High School, he attended Morehouse College in Atlanta, Georgia.
 After two years, he transferred to Syracuse University in New York.
-In 1993, Steele graduated from Syracuse's College of Arts and Sciences with Bachelor of Arts degrees in History and African American studies.
+In 1993, Steele graduated from Syracuse's College of Arts and Sciences with Bachelor of Arts degrees in history and African American studies.

 Career

 Steele started out in finance as a stockbroker trainee at a brokerage firm.
 After earning his Series 7 trading license, he transitioned to working for Oppenheimer Financial at the World Trade Center.
 Steele believes he would've been a victim of the September 11 attacks had he continued working as a stockbroker.

 In a 2015 interview in AVN magazine, Steele commented about his transition into the adult industry, "Once I was licensed, it opened the door to a whole new recreational side of the industry.
-The guy who trained me invited me to a party in a hotel suite, and it ended up being a sex party like the ones in [the film] Wolf of Wall Street.
+The guy who trained me invited me to a party in a hotel suite, and it ended up being a sex party like the ones in [the film] The Wolf of Wall Street.
 It wasn't long before a bigger director from Los Angeles gave me a job and suggested I attend the annual porn industry convention in Las Vegas" and with regard to his decision to switch careers and industries and in consideration for how lucrative securities trading can be, Steele stated, "I tell them it's not like I was already a master of the universe.
 I was working 12 to 14 hours six days a week.
 I made six figures, but my quality of life wasn't commensurate".

 Steele has said that his stage name came about back during the days when he worked as a stockbroker when he took the subway to visit a client (at that time, he had already decided to move in the adult film industry and use the last name Steele), who was located in Midtown Manhattan and, Steele said, "I got off the subway at Madison [Avenue], [...] on the corner of Madison and Lexington Avenues" [sic], where he was struck by the sound of Lexington as a first name.
 Steele moved to Los Angeles and joined the industry full-time, initially shooting mainly for companies such as West Coast Productions and director Spunky, before appearing on videotapes produced by Anabolic and Diabolic.
 At the beginning of 2008, he joined Red Light District Video for a brief period.
 He appeared in about 1,300 videos in his pornographic career.
 He is known for his highly productive ejaculation capability and is popular on set.

 Directing

-Steele directs and performs exclusively for his own production company, Mercenary Motion Pictures (Headquarters in Encino, California), which he founded in 2008 and serves as chairman and CEO since 2009, with the company reporting annual net profits of $2.6 million in 2011.
+Steele directs and performs exclusively for his own production company, Mercenary Motion Pictures (Headquarters in Encino, California), which he founded in 2009 and serves as chairman and CEO since 2009, with the company reporting annual net profits of $2.6 million in 2011.
 In 2013, he joined the Evil Angel roster of directors.